osteele/p5.libs/p5.layers/README.md

 > `beginLayer()`
 > `beginLayer([width, height, [renderer]])`

-The first time this function is called, it creates a p5.Graphics.
-Subsequent calls return the existing Graphics.
+The first time this function is called, it creates an instance of p5.Graphics.
+Subsequent calls return this instance.
 (If the arguments are omitted, the Graphics is created at the canvas width and height.)
-On subsequent calls, the `width`, `height`, and `renderer` arguments are ignored, and the previously-created Graphics is used.
+On subsequent calls, the `width`, `height`, and `renderer` arguments are ignored, and the previously-created instance is used.

 `beginLayer()` returns the Graphics.